 - In a saucepan, combine butter and cocoa powder.
 Bring to a boil, stirring until smooth.

 - Add the butter mixture to the powdered sugar along with the vanilla extract.
 Whisk until well incorporated.
 The mixture will be thick and dry.

 - Add 6 tablespoons of buttermilk and blend - starting slowly - until combined.
 Continue whisking until smooth and creamy.
 Add the remaining buttermilk as needed to create a spreadable consistency.

-- Spread the frosting on the cooled cake using an offset spatula.
+- Spread the frosting on the warm cake using an offset spatula.
 When completely cool, cover with plastic wrap and store at room temperature for 3-4 days.

 - The pan can be lined with parchment paper, but this is not necessary.